AI Agent Memory: The 2026 Landscape

 Benchmarks and their limits

-LongMemEval tests long-term memory across six categories including temporal reasoning and knowledge updates.
-Published at ICLR 2026. (arXiv:2410.10813)
+LongMemEval tests long-term memory across five core abilities — information extraction, multi-session reasoning, temporal reasoning, knowledge updates, and abstention.
+Published at ICLR 2025. (arXiv:2410.10813)

 AMB (Agent Memory Benchmark) is being developed to test agentic scenarios: memory across tool calls, knowledge built from document research, preferences applied to multi-step decisions.
 (Vectorize)